-Raising grateful and responsible children is increasingly more difficult in this world of instant gratification and entitlement.
-One of my favorite movies is Willy Wonka and the Chocolate Factory.
-One of the characters, Veruca Salt, is the epitome of what an ungrateful child looks like.
+Raising thankful and responsible children is increasingly difficult in this world of instant gratification and entitlement.
+In one of my favorite movies, “Willy Wonka and the Chocolate Factory,” Veruca Salt is the epitome of an ungrateful child.
 Even as a kid, I disliked her immensely.
-And her character always made me wonder who would ever raise a child to act like that?
-And why would a parent ever end up giving their child every single thing they want?
+Her character always made me wonder who would raise a child to act like that.
+Why would a parent give their child every single thing they want?

-Well, it’s easy to judge when you do not have any children of your own.
-But for many parents, once they fall in love with their child, they may find it easier than they ever imagined to give them all the things that make them happy.
-Not because they want them spoiled, but because they love them.
-But sometimes, determining the difference between showing love and giving excessively can get blurry.
-And while giving to our children is not necessarily bad, in excess, it can become an entitlement, which is what every parent seems to fear.
+Well, it’s easy to judge when you do not have any children.
+But for many parents, once they fall in love with their child, they find it easier than they ever imagined to give them all the things that make them happy.
+Not because they want them spoiled but because they love them.
+In addition, it’s hard when our kids have big feelings, and we want to fix these for them.
+We may give or do too much so that our kids don’t experience discomfort or distress.
+The differences between showing love and giving excessively can get blurry.

+As parents, we want to implement strategies at home that focus on these qualities.
 Here are a few of my favorite ways to raise grateful and responsible children:

 Implement Ownership Around the House

-The concept of chores has been around forever.
-And there are different camps on the best way a chore should be assigned—for payment or without.
-But whatever your family decides, teaching your child to contribute to the family household is a great way to teach responsibility.
 Parents often get caught up in how well a child is doing a task.
-But they forget that the point of the chore is more about teaching the child what they are capable of, too.
+They forget that the point of the chore is more about teaching the child what they are capable of.
 (Not that they will fold the laundry to a parent’s standards.
 Because they will not, much to my dismay!)
-However, the more they see they are capable of, the more self-esteem they develop, leading to taking ownership of their decisions and increased responsibility.
+However, the more they see what they are capable of, the more self-esteem they develop, leading to them taking ownership of their decisions and increased responsibility.3,8

 Teach Dinnertime Gratitude

-Dinnertime is a great way to reconnect with the family.
-And the older children get, the more crucial it becomes.
-But it’s also a great time to reset your focus as a family too.
-Instead of just generically talking about your days, ask your children specific questions centered around things that have gone well for them.
-Instead of, “What was the best part of your day?” ask, “What is one thing someone did for you today that was nice?”
-This small change in a question helps change their mind to be focused on gratitude.
+For instance, instead of asking, “What was the best part of your day?” you can ask, “What is one thing someone did for you today that was nice?”
+This small change helps children focus their minds on being grateful.
 It also encourages you to have a conversation about why someone did what they did.
-“Wow, that was very nice of your teacher to give everyone in class extra recess.
-Maybe she wanted to show you all that she cared for you!
+For example, “Wow, that was very nice of your teacher to give everyone in class extra recess.
+Maybe she wanted to show you all that she cares for you!
 Maybe next time she does, hug her and tell her thank you!”

-Say No So They Experience Waiting for Something
+Say “No” So They Experience Waiting for Something

-We often say yes to simple things our children ask for just because we can:
+We often say “yes” to simple things our children ask for just because we can:

 “Mom, can we drive through McDonald’s?”
 Sure.